zhousarah/azure-compute-docs/articles/container-instances/container-instances-overview.md

 ACI Spot containers allow customers to run interruptible, containerized workloads on unused Azure capacity at discounted prices of up to 70% compared to regular-priority ACI containers.
 ACI spot containers may be preempted when Azure encounters a shortage of surplus capacity, and they're suitable for workloads without strict availability requirements.
 Customers are billed for per-second memory and core usage.
 To utilize ACI Spot containers, you can deploy your workload with a specific property flag indicating that you want to use Spot container groups and take advantage of the discounted pricing model.
 For more information, see [spot container groups](container-instances-spot-containers-overview.md).

+## NGroups

+NGroups is a powerful feature within ACI designed to make managing multiple Azure container groups easier, faster, and hassle-free.
+These new APIs, an extension of the ACI API set provides a way to manage multiple related container groups (CGs) together.
+For more information, see [About NGroups](container-instance-ngroups/container-instances-about-ngroups.md)

 ## Considerations
 User’s credentials passed via command line interface (CLI) are stored as plain text in the backend.
 Storing credentials in plain text is a security risk; Microsoft advises customers to store user credentials in CLI environment variables to ensure they're encrypted/transformed when stored in the backend.